-In the last terms of Year 2, you will develop a research prospectus, which acts as an initial plan for conducting a study.
+In the last terms of Year 2, students will develop a research prospectus, which serves as an initial plan for conducting a study.
 The research prospectus should be a thoughtful, reflective paper that presents a balanced view of the proposed study - both its problems and its opportunities.
-It should serve as a first, solid communication with your major advisor about the kind of thinking you have been doing on an anticipated area of inquiry that will lead your dissertation work.
-Be sure to consult with your major advisor to assure you have all the information you need complete this phase.
+It should serve as a first, solid communication with the major advisor about the kind of thinking done on an anticipated area of inquiry that will lead dissertation work.
+Be sure to consult with the major advisor to assure all the information needed complete this phase is in hand.

 The prospectus is not a detailed research proposal, but in essence a preliminary proposal.
-The prospectus should be no longer than 5 - 8 pages.
+The prospectus should be no longer than 5 - 8 pages (figures, tables, and reference list do not count towards page count)..
 The following should be considered and included: